 The early involvement of the authorities makes it possible to find solutions that preserve identity and at the same time are pragmatic.

-Our philosophy: The only good preserved building is a living, used and functioning one!
-For this reason, we preserve the values of each building, but also find solutions to further enhance and develop its use.
+Our philosophy: The best listed building is a living, used and functioning one!
+We preserve the values of each building and find solutions to further enhance and develop its use.